Connect with others who understand.

 Symptoms of Facial Psoriasis

-Facial psoriasis most frequently appears on the forehead, but it can also show up on the upper lip, cheeks, delicate skin around the eyes, and in and around the ears.
+Facial psoriasis most frequently appears on the forehead, but it can also show up on the upper lip, cheeks, and delicate skin around the eyes, as well as in and around the ears.
 Symptoms range from mild to severe and can include itching, soreness, skin sensitivity, or burning.
 The plaques can appear red or pink on lighter skin and brown or purple on darker skin.

-“My forehead, scalp, ears, neck, and eyelids are covered and I’m beyond miserable,” lamented one MyPsoriasisTeam member.
+”My forehead, scalp, ears, neck, and eyelids are covered, and I’m beyond miserable,” one MyPsoriasisTeam member said.

 There are three types of psoriasis on the face: scalp psoriasis, sebopsoriasis, and true facial psoriasis.